 Plot

 Neil McCauley is a professional thief based in Los Angeles.
 He and his crew—right-hand man Chris Shiherlis, enforcer Michael Cheritto, driver Gilbert Trejo and newly hired hand Waingro—rob $1.6 million in bearer bonds from an armored car.
 During the heist, Waingro kills a guard without provocation, forcing the crew to eliminate the other two guards.
-Before long, McCauley prepares to kill Waingro in retaliation for the deaths of the guards, but he escapes.
+McCauley prepares to kill Waingro in retaliation for the deaths of the guards, but he escapes.

 LAPD Lieutenant Vincent Hanna and his team investigate the robbery.
 Hanna, a dedicated lawman and former Marine, has a strained relationship with his third wife Justine, and struggles to connect with his stepdaughter Lauren.
 McCauley, who lives a solitary life, begins a relationship with Eady, a graphic designer.
-They bond over their mutual isolation from society, and, claiming to be a metalworker, McCauley asks her to emigrate to New Zealand with him.
+They bond over their mutual isolation from society, and, claiming to be a salesman, McCauley asks her to emigrate to New Zealand with him.

 McCauley's fence Nate suggests that he sell the stolen bonds to their original owner, money launderer Roger Van Zant.
 Van Zant pretends to agree but instead arranges an ambush.
 Anticipating a trap, McCauley and his crew counter-ambush and kill the hitmen.
 Afterward, McCauley threatens Van Zant with revenge.
 An LAPD informant connects Cheritto to the robbery, and Hanna's team begins monitoring him, identifying the rest of the crew and their next target, a precious metals depository.
 The team stakes out the depository, but when a careless officer makes a noise, McCauley aborts the heist.